Multiple-Choice Prompts

 Multiple-choice prompts present AI with a set of pre-defined options and ask it to select the most appropriate one based on given criteria.
 Instead of generating free-form responses, AI chooses from your curated list.

 By constraining AI to pre-defined options, you eliminate the risk of unexpected or inappropriate responses.
-AI must select from your controlled set rather than generating potentially problematic content from scratch.
+AI must select from your controlled set rather than generating from its full training data.

 Multiple-choice format also makes AI's reasoning more consistent because it's matching your situation against clear categories you've defined.
 This produces more reliable, standardized outputs compared to open-ended prompts.